Meet the team

 In addition to a wealth of extensive practical experience working closely with clients to help change behaviours, teaching classes and working in a variety of settings, with both private clients, rescues and other professionals, Lynn also has a BSc in Animal Behaviour Science and an MSc in Clinical Animal Behaviour.

-Lynn is also a CCAB (Certificated Clinical Animal Behaviourist), and has had both her theoretical and practical skills assessed by the Accreditation Committee of the Association for the Study of Animal Behaviour (ASAB).
+Lynn is also a CCAB (Certificated Clinical Animal Behaviourist), and has had both her theoretical and practical skills assessed by the Accreditation Committee of the Association for the Study of Animal Behaviour (ASAB), now CCAB Ltd.

-In addition to the above Lynn is also a trustee for a local dog rescue charity and the ABTC as well as Secretary of ASAB Accreditation Committee.
+In addition to the above Lynn is also a trustee for a local dog rescue charity and the has previously been a trustee for the ABTC as well as Secretary of ASAB Accreditation Committee.

 Miriam Prior